Frequently Asked Questions

 University Readers is the custom publisher for all Rady course readers.

 Payment can be made by all major credit cards or electronic check.
 Orders are typically processed within 24 hours and often same-day.
 Shipping time will depend on the selected shipping method.
-If available for your course, you will also have access to a PDF or a Full Digital Pack so you can get started on your required readings right away.
+If available for your course, you will also have access to a 30% PDF download so you can get started on your required readings right away.
 If you have any difficulties, please contact firstname.lastname@example.org or call 800.200.3908.

 What are the procedures if I am registered with the Office for Students with Disabilities (OSD)?

 You must present the OSD Authorization for Accommodation (AFA) form in person to the Undergraduate Advising Office within the first two weeks of the quarter.
 We will coordinate with your instructor or TA to schedule rooms for your exams.
 It is your responsibility to show up at the scheduled time with required exam materials.
 Contact Rady's OSD Liason at email@example.com.
 Contact OSD.

 Is there a business major?

 Starting in the fall of 2015, the International Studies Program, in coordination with the Rady School, will offer a International Studies - International Business major.
 Students interested in pursuing this major should contact the International Studies Program for more information.
 Details relating to the major requirements can be found on their website.